-Information Management

-- Programs have access to updated personal information in real time. - Applicants can update applications any time during the process. - Returning applicants can re-use documents already stored with SF Match. - The system provides real-time reminders of items missing to assist applicants.
+- Information Management - Programs have access to updated personal information in real time. - Applicants can update the Personal Info Form and upload additional documents, deemed acceptable by CAS at any time. - Returning applicants can re-use documents already stored with SF Match. - The system provides real-time reminders of items missing to assist applicants.